The Complexity of Graph Exploration Games: Path Problems

 For the directed case, we use the same construction as in \Cref{path:cor:dPathPspaceHard}.

-\begin{restatable}{corollary}{pathcordTrailPspaceHard} \ostdtg{} in the fixed graph scenario and with a map is \PSPACE-complete. \end{restatable} \begin{proof} This directly follows from the arguments of \Cref{path:cor:dPathPspaceHard}, since the direction of the arcs forces any trail to be a path, because it is not possible to return to previous vertices.
+\begin{restatable}{corollary}{pathcordTrailPspaceHard} \ostdtg{} is \PSPACE-complete. \end{restatable} \begin{proof} This directly follows from the arguments of \Cref{path:cor:dPathPspaceHard}, since the direction of the arcs forces any trail to be a path, because it is not possible to return to previous vertices.
 The exception to this are the vertices $u^i_1, u^i_2, u^i_3, u^i_4$, where the algorithm can choose to return to $u^i_2$ from $u^i_3$ or vice versa, however, it is still forced to traverse all these vertices, and thus $u^i_4$ last. \end{proof}